rodmk/legacy_enhancement_suite/README.md

 - Tracks drops by hunting groups and shows drops and drop rates in the hunting page.

 ### Wastelands
-- You can now hover over specific Squares to view it's coordinates as a tooltip.
 - Hovering over a Gang Alert now shows a 3x3 grid of the area that was Alerted.

 ### Combat